ryanklee/think-taink/docs/problem_statements.md

 - Need for integration of LSTM-based deep reinforcement learning techniques for dynamic resource allocation in specialized domains, possibly affecting our Agent entity and ReasoningEngine service
 - Lack of specific strategies for multi-agent coordination control in distributed systems, potentially requiring updates to our ExperimentRunner and ReasoningEngine services
 - Need for implementation of advanced model-free multiagent reinforcement learning techniques for complex strategic decision-making, possibly affecting our Agent entity and ReasoningEngine service
+- Lack of adaptive mesh refinement techniques for dynamic environment modeling in our Experiment aggregate
+- Need for implementation of full communication memory networks for team-level cooperation, potentially affecting our Agent entity and communication protocols
+- Lack of reward-sharing mechanisms based on relational networks to promote emergent behaviors in our multi-agent system
+- Need for integration of adaptive bipartite event-triggered control strategies for heterogeneous multi-agent systems in dynamic environments

 ## 6. Advanced Natural Language Processing for AI Communication as a Domain Service